fifth-postulate/hangman-word/README.md

 You can see this is the case by playing a different game.
-Instead of chosing a target word at the beginning, that player can keep changing her mind, as long as it is consistend with the history of the game.
+Instead of chosing a target word at the beginning, that player can keep changing her mind, as long as it is consistent with the history of the game.

 [hangman]: https://en.wikipedia.org/wiki/Hangman_%28game%29